-46. Establishment of audit and advisory committee
+46. Establishment of audit committee

-- (1) The Legislature must have an audit and advisory committee appointed by the Executive Authority, after consultation with the Accounting officer. - (2) The audit and advisory committee must - - (a) be constituted in a manner that ensures its independence; and - (b) consist of at least three persons with appropriate experience and knowledge. - (3) More than half of the members of the audit and advisory committee must be individuals who- - (a) are not employed by the Legislature or the state and are not Members of The Legislature, a provincial legislature, or a Municipal Council; and - (b) have no personal or financial interest in any matter related to the Legislature. - (4) The Executive Authority must appoint one of the members contemplated by subsection (3), who has the requisite knowledge and expertise of the functional area of the audit committee and has the business, financial and leadership skills, as the chairperson of the committee. - (5) Subject to subsection (6), the terms of appointment and remuneration of members of the audit and advisory committee contemplated by subsection (3) must be consistent with the requirements for audit committees of other organs of state, taking into account tariffs determined by the South African Institute of Chartered Accountants in consultation with the Auditor-General, and tariffs determined by the National Treasury.
+- (1) The Legislature must have an audit committee appointed by the Executive Authority. - (2) The audit committee must- - (a) be constituted in a manner that ensures its independence; and - (b) consist of at least three persons with appropriate experience and knowledge. - (3) More than half of the members of the audit committee must be individuals who- - (a) are not employed by the Legislature or the slate and are not Members of the Legislature, or a Municipal Council; and - (b) have no personal or financial interest in any matter related to the Legislature. - (4) The Executive Authority must appoint one of the members contemplated by subsection (3), who has the requisite knowledge and expertise of the functional area of the audit committee and has the business, financial and leadership skills, as the chairperson of the committee. - (5) The terms of appointment and remuneration of members of the audit committee contemplated by subsection (3) must be consistent with the requirements for audit committees of other organs of state, taking into account tariffs determined by the South African Institute of Chartered Accountants in consultation with the Auditor-General, and tariffs determined by the National Treasury. - (6) A member of the audit committee who has a personal or financial interest in any matter before that committee must disclose that interest to that committee and withdraw from the proceedings when that matter is considered.

-(6) A member of the audit and advisory committee who has a personal or financial interest in any matter before that committee must disclose that interest to that committee and withdraw from the proceedings when that matter is considered.
+47. Functions of audit committee

-47. Functions of audit and advisory committee
+- (1) The audit committee must- - (a) in consultation with the internal auditors, establish an audit charter to- - (i) guide its audit approach and that of the internal auditors; - (ii) set out its operating procedures; and - (iii) determine the rules that govern its relationship with the internal auditors and the Accounting Officer;

-- (1) The audit and advisory committee must- - (a) in consultation with the internal auditors, establish an audit charter to - - (i) guide its audit approach and that of the internal auditors; - (ii) set out its operating procedures; and - (iii) determine the rules that govern its relationship with the internal auditors and the Accounting Officer; - (b) carry out such investigations into the Legislature's financial and risk management as it considers necessary or as requested by the Accounting Officer, or the Executive Authority; - (c) advise the Executive Authority on any matter submitted by the Executive Authority. - (d) in the annual report of the Legislature, comment on - - (i) the effectiveness of internal control; - (ii) the quality of financial management and any reports compiled by the Accounting Officer in terms of this Act; and - (iii) the quality of the annual financial statements; - (e) report to and advise the Accounting Officer and the Executive Authority on matters relating to the financial and risk management of the Legislature; and - (f) communicate any concerns it deems necessary to the Executive Authority and the Auditor-General. - (2) In performing its functions, the audit and advisory committee - - (a) has access to the financial records and other relevant information of the Legislature; - (b) must meet as often as required to perform its functions, but at least four times a year; and - (c) must liaise with - - (i) the internal auditors of the Legislature; and - (ii) the person designated by the Auditor-General to audit the financial statements of the Legislature.
+- (b) carry out such investigations into the Legislature's financial and risk management as it considers necessary or as requested by the Executive Authority; - (c) in the annual report of the Legislature, comment on- - (i) the effectiveness of internal control; - (ii) the quality of financial management and any reports compiled by the Accounting Officer in terms of this Act; and - (iii) the quality of the annual financial statements; - (d) advise the Accounting Officer on matters relating to the financial and risk management of the Legislature; and - (e) communicate any concerns it deems necessary to the Executive Authority and the Auditor-General; - (f) report to the Executive Authority at least once per quarter on how it is discharging its duties in the Legislature; and - (g) oversee the internal audit function of the Legislature. - (2) In performing its functions, the audit committee- - (a) has access to the financial records and other relevant information of the Legislature; - (b) must meet as often as required to perform its functions, hut at least four times a year; and - (c) must liaise with- - (i) the internal auditors of the Legislature; and - (ii) the person designated by the Auditor-General to audit the financial statements of the Legislature.